intelops/website/content/english/privacy-policy.md

 We collect information from you when you browse our website, register on our site, subscribe to a newsletter, participate in a webinar, respond to a survey, fill out a form and enter information on our site.

 ###### Why do we collect information?
-The information is collected for legitimate interests of IntelOps.
+The information is collected for legitimate interests of Capten.
 This information may be used for direct marketing, which is considered as a legitimate interest.

 ###### How do we use your information?
 We may use the information we collect from you when you register, sign up for our newsletter, respond to a survey or marketing communication, browse the website, or use certain other site features in the following ways: